ASTex-ICube/semiproctex/README.md

  Yes, you can edit structures on-the-fly and navigate (translate, rotate, even zoom in a prototype version), depending on selected options! :)

  ![semiproctex](Images/semiproctex_tools_1024.png)

+ NOTE: It seems there is a bug after drag'n'dropping parameter files in the synthesizer window: the texture is synthesized but the GUI values are not updated correctly (todo: BUG to fix).

  ## Data